spotfiresoftware/spotfire-mods/README.md

 ## To get started

 Creating a new Spotfire mod template is easily done user our [mods SDK](https://www.npmjs.com/package/@spotfire/mods-sdk).
 Just create a blank folder, run `npx @spotfire/mods-sdk new action` or `npx @spotfire/mods-sdk new visualization` and follow the instruction.
+For more info see the ["Getting started"](https://spotfiresoftware.github.io/spotfire-mods/docs/getting-started/) documentation.

 [Spotfire mods SDK](https://www.npmjs.com/package/@spotfire/mods-sdk)